Usage-Based Pricing vs. Subscription Models: A Complete Comparison

 For a checklist of signals that your product is ready for usage-based pricing specifically, see 5 Signs Your Business Is Ready for Usage-Based Pricing.

-Self-hosted vs. Third-Party Billing Platforms
+Self-Hosted vs. Third-Party Billing Platforms

 The build-vs-buy decision has a third option for teams that want control without the full infrastructure investment: self-hosted platforms.